The Short Answer

 Dwellio monitors Rightmove — along with five other UK property portals including Zoopla, OnTheMarket, OpenRent, SpareRoom, and PrimeLocation — independently, checking for new listings every few minutes.
 When a new property matches your saved criteria, you receive an alert within minutes rather than hours.

 The difference is structural.
 Dwellio does not rely on Rightmove to tell you about new listings.
 It finds them directly and notifies you as soon as they appear.
-There is no 14-property cap — every matching listing is included in your alerts.
+There is no per-email cap on what you see — every matching listing is included in your alerts.
 And because Dwellio deduplicates across portals, you won't receive the same property twice even if it appears on multiple sites.

 For renters in competitive areas, that timing gap between a Rightmove email alert and a Dwellio notification — often measured in hours — can be the difference between getting a viewing and never knowing the property existed.